Madak1/java-colorFlip/README.md

 # Color Flip
 Java console/GUI logical game with a solver
-- The task description can be found in the files
+- The task description can be found in the files (TaskDesc.pdf)